 - 1. The normal course load for full-time students in the Bachelor of Arts is 30 credit hours.
 The minimum course load for a full-time student is nine credit hours per semester.
 Students wishing to take more than 30 credit hours in any year beyond their first year, and having an annual GPA above 2.7 may, on application to the Registrar's Office, be permitted to take up to 18 credit hours per semester.
-Students having an annual GPA above 2.7 may, on applications to the Registrar's Office, be low 2.7 may apply in writing to the registrar to take more than 30 credit hours; these applications will be referred to the Senate Committee on Admissions and Academic Standing for consideration.
+Students having an annual GPA below 2.7 may apply in writing to the registrar to take more than 30 credit hours; these applications will be referred to the Senate Committee on Admissions and Academic Standing for consideration.
 Thirty-six (36) credit hours constitute the maximum allowed in the regular academic year.
 Eighteen (18) credit hours per semester constitute the maximum in a semester. - 2.
-The normal course load in the Bachelor of Education and the post-degree Bachelor of Social Work programs is 60 credit hours. - 3.
-A total of 12 credit hours is the normal course load maximum in each of intersession (May-June) and summer session (July-August).
+The normal course load in the Bachelor of Education and the post-degree Bachelor of Social Work programs is 60 credit hours. - A total of 12 credit hours is the normal course load maximum in each of intersession (Mav-June) and summer session (July-August).